vyp/dots/readme.md

 3. All configuration is **declarative**\*.
     - **Reproducible**.
-    - **Minimal** -- If everything is declarative, there should be nothing excess installed or configured, meaning less wasted space.
+    - **Minimal** -- If everything is declarative, there should be nothing excess installed or configured.
 4. **Free formats** only, preferring **plain text** formats.
     - **Sustainability**:
-        - The data does not die if the current tool or implementation does.
+        - The data does not necessarily die if the current tool or implementation does.
         - Simpler formats have a higher chance of being readable and usable many years into the future as technology evolves.